DeadSquirrel01/carliv_touch_recovery_new/README.md

 As you can see the internal storage can be sdcard or internal_sd and external sdcard can be sdcard or external_sd, but internal storage can't be external_sd or external sdcard internal_sd.
-If your phone has OTG support you can use that too defining it like this `/usb-otg		vfat	/dev/block/sda1	/dev/block/sda` or this
+If your phone has OTG support you can use that too defining it like this

+`/usb-otg		vfat	/dev/block/sda1	/dev/block/sda`

+or this

 `/usbdisk		vfat	/dev/block/sda1	/dev/block/sda`

--check with your phone booted up in Android and a OTG USB mounted to see in /sys/class/block how to set device for this (the dev/block/sdx part).
-The recovery has fat, fat32, exfat and ntfs support builtin - I only tested fat32.
-And even if I know it's common sense I have to mention it: it will work only with portable USB flash drives, not portables HDD (no spinning, got it?) - I couldn't test what is the top capacity in GB but for a 32 GB it works very well.
+-check with your phone booted up in Android and a OTG USB mounted to see in [/sys/class/block] or [dev/block] how to set device for this (the dev/block/sdx part).
+The recovery has fat32, exfat and ntfs support builtin (also f2fs for file system).
+You can define your usb-otg and/or external sdcard as `auto` instead of `vfat` and it will work with any of these formats.
+I tested a portable HDD self powered and it works (120 GB) as usb-otg.
+Anyway that is available only for zip and image flashing.
+Maybe I'll make it to work for backup and restore too.